Periodically refreshed quantum thermal machines: NESS of PReB as a thermodynamic cycle

 \section{NESS of PReB as a thermodynamic cycle}

 In this work we will assume that there is a unique steady state of the PReB process.
 Mathematically, this means that one eigenvalue of the CPTP map $\hat{\Lambda}(\tau)$ is $1$, while all other eigenvalues have magnitude less than $1$.
-Under such a condition, the PReB process, which is obtained by repeated action of the map, will eventually project the system to a state proportional to the eigenvector of the $\hat{\Lambda}(\tau)$ corresponding to eigenvalue of $1$.
+Under such a condition, the PReB process, which is obtained by repeated action of the map, will eventually project the system to a state proportional to the eigenvector of $\hat{\Lambda}(\tau)$ corresponding to the eigenvalue $1$.
 This will be the NESS of the process, obtained in the limit of $n\rightarrow \infty$.
 The NESS density matrix satisfies,

-Thus, the NESS of the PReB process corresponds to the state that is left invariant by action of $\hat{\Lambda}(\tau)$.
+Thus, the NESS of the PReB process corresponds to the state that is invariant under the action of $\hat{\Lambda}(\tau)$.
 This physically describes the following process.
-The system in state $\hat{\rho}_{NESS}^{\rm PReB}$ is connected to the thermal baths in the composite state $\hat{\rho}_B(0)$, the whole set-up is evolved for a time $\tau$, and then baths are detached and refreshed to their original initial state.
+The system in state $\hat{\rho}_{NESS}^{\rm PReB}$ is connected to the thermal baths in the composite state $\hat{\rho}_B(0)$, the whole set-up is evolved for a time $\tau$, and then the system is detached and connected to refreshed copies of the baths.
 The final state of the set-up is exactly same as the initial state, therefore describing a cyclic process.
 During this cyclic process energy and particles have been exchanged with the thermal baths, thereby realizing a unique single-stroke thermodynamic cycle.
-This is fundamentally different from a traditional thermodynamic cycles, where at the end of every cycle the system is in equilibrium.
-Here, instead, at the end of each cycle, and also during the cycle, the system is always out-of-equilibrium.
+This is fundamentally different from typical thermodynamic cycles, where at the end of every cycle the system is in equilibrium.
+In contrast, here, at the end of each cycle (and also during the cycle) the system is always out-of-equilibrium.
 If we can extract work out of this thermodynamic cycle, we will have a unique type of cyclic heat engine.
 If the thermodynamic cycle process can be used to cool a cold bath, we have a unique type of cyclic refrigerator.
 It is interesting to note that, the cycle duration $\tau$ does not correspond to the time-period of the drive for the system-bath coupling required to realize the PReB process (see Fig.~\ref{fig:schematic}).

 From Eq.~(\ref{PReB_convergence}) we see that